awsdocs/amazon-chime-sdk-developer-guide/doc_source/mtgs-sdk-mtgs.md

-# Creating Meetings with the Amazon Chime SDK<a name="mtgs-sdk-mtgs"></a>
+# Creating meetings with the Amazon Chime SDK<a name="mtgs-sdk-mtgs"></a>

 The following procedure demonstrates how to create a meeting with audio and video for your server and client applications\.
 Before you begin, you must integrate your client application with an Amazon Chime SDK client library\.
-For more information, see [Integrating with a Client Library](mtgs-sdk-client-lib.md)\.
+For more information, see [Integrating with a client library](mtgs-sdk-client-lib.md)\.

 **To create a meeting with audio and video**

 1. Complete the following steps from your server application:

    1. Use the [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) API action in the *Amazon Chime API Reference* to create a meeting\.
 Optionally, specify an AWS Region using the `MediaRegion` parameter\.
-For more information about choosing a media Region, see [Amazon Chime SDK Media Regions](chime-sdk-meetings-regions.md)\.
+For more information about choosing a media Region, see [Amazon Chime SDK media Regions](chime-sdk-meetings-regions.md)\.

    1. Add attendees to the meeting using either the [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) API action or the [BatchCreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_BatchCreateAttendee.html) API action\.